Which Vitamin Deficiency Causes Hair Loss: Things To Know In 2023

 Vitamin Deficiencies Strongly Linked To Hair Loss

-Iron: More commonly seen in women, those with hair loss have been found to benefit from iron supplementation.[8]
-Vitamin C intake from foods, not supplements, should be adequate also to assist with iron absorption.
+More commonly seen in women, those with hair loss have been found to benefit from iron supplementation.[7]
+Vitamin C intake from foods, not dietary supplements, should be adequate also to assist with iron absorption.
 An iron deficiency can lead to anemia, which can cause hair loss.
-Anemia can cause hair loss because it causes a lack of oxygen in the body.
-This lack of oxygen starves the hair follicles, resulting in hair thinning or sometimes even complete baldness.
+Iron deficiency anemia causes a lack of oxygen in the body, which starves the hair follicles, resulting in hair thinning or sometimes even complete baldness.

 Vitamin Deficiencies That May Be Linked To Hair Loss

-Vitamins B2: Vitamin B2 helps to maintain healthy hair growth,[9] and a deficiency of it may lead to thinning of the hair.
+Vitamin B2 helps to maintain healthy hair growth,[8] and a deficiency of it may lead to thinning hair.
 However, B2 deficiency is very rare in healthy adults.
 Vitamin B2 helps to support healthy hair growth by aiding in the production of red blood cells and improving the circulation of oxygen-rich blood to follicles.

 To prevent hair loss from nutrient deficiencies, it is important to ensure you eat a nutrient-rich, balanced diet and supplement any nutrients you may be missing.
 Some foods that are excellent sources of nutrients commonly associated with hair loss are: